wazum/sluggi/README.md

 **Redirect info** – See how many redirects point to a page, with a direct link to manage them.

+**Reserved URL paths** – Declare path prefixes pages must never occupy (e.g. `/api`, `/typo3`).
+Saving a reserved slug is rejected with an inline warning and a flash error.

 **Any table** – Works with pages, news, events, or any record with a TCA slug field.

 ## Features